 How the Programme Works

-The programme includes supportive mentoring from a host family to help guide the young person towards life, educational and employment goals.
+The programme includes supportive mentoring from a host family to help guide the young person who is transitioning out of care or homelessness towards fulfilling life, educational and employment goals.
 In this way, the young person receives connection to community through shared meals and experiences with the host family, while being given the space to grow independently.